CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

 We now want to be able to exit the content editor and display our notes in view mode.
 Additionally, we want to be able to click on the viewer to return to edit mode.

 ## Add a content viewer
 First, let's create a component we can use to view note content.
+This content will make the content editable by clicking/tapping on, hence the name.

 ``` /imports/components/content/editable_content.jsx ```